Concordium/concordium-node/docs/prometheus-exporter.md

 Likewise, the IP address to listen on can be specified using command line argument `--prometheus-listen-addr` or environment variable `CONCORDIUM_NODE_PROMETHEUS_LISTEN_ADDRESS`.
 Defaults to `127.0.0.1` when not provided.

-To verify the exporter is running open the provided listen address and port in a browser.
+To verify whether the exporter is running, then open the provided listen address and port in a browser.
 Which should display the text "Operational".

 ## Push metrics to a Pushgateway